 When interference happens on a walkie-talkie, it is likely that the user will be able to hear what the third party is saying and so is the third party to the user.
 This means that there is already an intrusion of privacy.

-In order to avoid or prevent this unannounced interference from happening on your walkie-talkie, you and your friend or group of friends on the other end can simply change to a different channel or altogether invest in privacy codes.
+To avoid or prevent this unannounced interference from happening on your walkie-talkie, you and your friend or group of friends on the other end can change to a different channel or altogether invest in privacy codes.

 Keeping privacy intact

-Often called continuous tone-coded squelch system (CTCSS) or digital-coded squelch (DCS) encoding, this is actually a type of filtering system.
+Often called a continuous tone-coded squelch system (CTCSS) or digital-coded squelch (DCS) encoding, this is a type of filtering system.